 - Time Period – allows selection of a specific time period for which machine OEE values should be evaluated for:

 - The current job running on the machine.

 OEE values will be recalculated on the machine badges based on your selection.

 - Order By – provides multiple options by which machine badges can be sorted.
 These include:

 - Serial Number

-- Size – allows re-sizing of machine badges.
-Pressing resets badges to their default size.
+- Size – Click the plus or minus icons to change the size of all displayed machine badges.
+Pressing the circle-shaped icon resets badges to their default size.

 The Overview page remembers the settings for Location, Time Period & Order By from your last session.